Colorectal Cancer Screening: Testing for Blood in the Stool

 How to do the test

-You can do these tests at home using a test kit from your doctor's office or clinic.
-They are easy to perform, but they can be somewhat unpleasant because they involve collecting samples of your own stool.
+You can do these tests at home using a test kit from your healthcare provider's office or clinic.
+They are easy to perform.
+But they can be somewhat unpleasant because they involve collecting samples of your own stool.
 Each test has slightly different instructions, and it's very important to follow the instructions exactly to get accurate results.
 Generally, these tests work in the following way:

 Using the test applicators, you'll take 2 samples from different parts of each of the stools you collected.
 Then you'll smear the samples on the testing cards in your kit as directed.